goleador/CSC317/assignments/assignment-2/README.md

 2. Add experience section using:
     - Ordered list for work history
     - Tables for detailed job information
-3. Implement basic inline styles for:
+3. Use inline styles for:
-    - Text alignment
+    - Basic formatting, including text alignment
     - Background colors
-    - Font sizes
+    - and font sizes
 4. Add proper id attributes to sections
 5. Include a basic contact form with:
     - Name input